liamoconnor87/VisitGotham/README.md

 >- [Github Pages](https://pages.github.com) - The project uses Github pages to host the website.
 >- [Gitpod](https://gitpod.io) - The project uses Gitpod IDE to facilitate building the website.
 >- [W3Schools](https://www.w3schools.com) - The project used helpful tutorials to help build the website.
->- [Validator](https://validator.w3.org) - The project used this website to validate teh HTML and CSS code for the website.
+>- [Validator](https://validator.w3.org) - The project used this website to validate the HTML for the website.
+>- [Jigsaw](https://jigsaw.w3.org/css-validator/) - The project used this website to validate the CSS for the website.
 >- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - The project used this software to design the layouts of pages, logos of businesses and to crop and edit images used on the website.